Spottyfriend/communism/recs.md

 [The Tragedy of the Worker: Towards the Proletarocene](https://www.versobooks.com/books/3727-the-tragedy-of-the-worker) (2021). *Intermediate.* **112 pages.** An exploration of the rise of capitalist, class society and its relation to climate change.
 And the relationship between climate change and a communist future.

 ## History

-## General

-[The Communist Manifesto](https://blackwells.co.uk/bookshop/product/The-Communist-Manifesto-by-Karl-Marx-author-Friedrich-Engels-author-Samuel-Moore-translator/9780141397986) (written 1848, translated 1888). *Introductory.* **56 pages / 1 hours and 38 minutes.**

-[The Conquest of Bread](https://blackwells.co.uk/bookshop/product/The-Conquest-of-Bread-by-Petr-Alekseevich-Kropotkin-author-David-Priestland-writer-of-added-commentary/9780141396118) (written 1892, translated 1907). *Introductory*. **221 pages / 6 hours.** A critique of feudalism and capitalism and an a proposal for a communist society.